reneeverly/reneeverly.github.io/notes/mx2004_tips.md

 * Inkscape can save to FXG (Flash XML Graphics).
 However, FXG is from the Adobe era.
 We'll need to find a way to convert FXG to SWF or FLA. (`mxmlc` from the AIR SDK?)
   * This FXG to MXML app doesn't work under Ruffle: <https://github.com/JonDum/FXG-to-MXML-Converter/tree/master>.
 Is it even needed, or can `mxmlc` operate on FXG's?
 Either way, the code is quite simple and can be reimplemented in JS with minimal effort.
+  * Update 2025-10-16: AIR SDK default install results in "mxml is of an unsupported type: mxml" error.
+Github issues seem to imply that Flex SDK needs to be installed?
+* <https://svg2swf.sourceforge.net/index.html> adds the interesting information that SWF does not support cubic beziers.
+So importing and exporting might be lossy in both directions.